core2062/website/README.md

 License: GPLv3
 Description: A theme designed for easy functionality that supports a lot of information displayed in a readable and usable fashion.

-Special thanks to the original designer, [Connor Zwick](http://connorzwick.com/) as well as other contributors: Evan Gilgenbach, [Sean Lang](http://slang.cx), Haley Bates
+Special thanks to the original designer, [Connor Zwick](http://connorzwick.com/) as well as other contributors: Evan Gilgenbach, [Sean Lang](http://slang.cx), and Haley Bates